MobileFirstLLC/download-all-images/README.md

 ### Download All Images is free to use, does not have ads, does not spy on you, or sell your data.

-Consider supporting the project by contributing to its development or by sponsoring the effort.
+Consider supporting the project by contributing to its development in the ways described below or by sponsoring the effort.

 * * *